carblue/pkcs11/README.md

 configuration 'derelict': Dynamic binding (DerelictUtil), the header's declarations + derelict runtime loading (any pkcs#11 implementing shared library(s)) interface.

 With configuration 'derelict', the version identifier PKCS11_DYNAMIC_BINDING_ONE is set as default by dub.json, meaning, that connecting to exactly one only PKCS#11 implementing library is as easy as shown in the code snippet below.
 In the one-library-case, You won't have to deal with the CK_FUNCTION_LIST_PTR.
 There is also version identifier PKCS11_DYNAMIC_BINDING_MULTIPLE for cases, where multiple/different PKCS#11 libraries will be used by an application.
+Version identifier P11KIT may be used with PKCS11_DYNAMIC_BINDING_ONE, i.a. to select the PKCS#11 implementing library via the p11-kit configuration.

 For more information on dynamic binding and Your options with derelict-util, look at  {4 Derelict}.<br>
 Here's some sample code: